ZenDevMaster/rankerx_gsa_bot/README.md

 Now you can have the tier below your RankerX tier created almost completely hands-off!

 ## Issues and Future Features
 The bot may be good enough, so future development is not planned yet.
-But here are a few limitations:
+But here are a few limitations and ideas:

 - [ ] Enable project tags to point to different GSA-SER instances (in the case of having one RankerX instance but multiple GSA-SER instances running)
 - [ ] Better error handling and notifications.
 Bots really should let you know when there's a problem, but this one isn't smart enough yet.